JetBrains/guide/site/java/tutorials/working-with-apache-tomcat/creating-new-application/index.md

 thumbnail: ./thumbnail.png
 ---

-We're going to create a small web application that runs on Tomcat to demonstrate the integration in IntelliJ IDEA Ultimate:
+We're going to create a small web application that runs on Tomcat to demonstrate the integration in IntelliJ IDEA:

 1. From the Welcome Screen select New Project.
 2. If you have an existing project open, click **File | New**.
 Select **Jakarta EE** on the left-hand menu and enter the following details: